So, Does Everyone Hate The Microblading They Got In 2018?

 "With microblading, you're cutting into the skin and inserting pigment," explains Barbosa, who was trained in permanent makeup but does not offer microblading in her studio.
 Of course, eyebrow microblading is not the same as a permanent tattoo.
 The pigment is supposed to just scratch the surface of the skin, enabling the ink to fade with time and natural cell turnover.
 However, if your brow artist applies the ink incorrectly, going deeper into the skin, that's where the problems arise, says Barbosa.

 Although the longevity is part of the appeal of microblading, you actually want the ink to fade.
 "If the pigment penetrates into deeper skin tissue, it could result in a more permanent 'tattoo' rather than something that fades out over a year or so," explains Streicher.
-More problematically, though, when microblading ink penetrates the dermis (or inner layer) of the skin, "these pigments can have the tendency to spread and fade into unnatural colors over time, such as gray, pink, and even blue," adds Streicher.
+More problematically, though, when microblading ink penetrates the dermis (or inner layer) of the skin, "these pigments can have the tendency to spread and fade into unnatural colours over time, such as grey, pink and even blue," adds Streicher.

 Why are people trying to remove their microblading?

-Both Streicher and Barbosa have had clients complaining that a previous microblading treatment caused a "weird" color change in their eyebrows.
+Both Streicher and Barbosa have had clients complaining that a previous microblading treatment caused a "weird" colour change in their eyebrows.
 "Within the past year and a half, I've had a lot of clients trying to fix their microbladed eyebrows," says Barbosa.
-"When they come to see me, I'm finding that there are tones of greens, oranges, and blues in the skin."
+"When they come to see me, I'm finding that there are tones of greens, oranges and blues in the skin."

 “